MTech-IT-MNS-2025/Group-7/Assignment-3/README.md

-# One-to-One Private Messaging — Next.js + Socket.io + MongoDB
+# One-to-One Private Messaging — Next.js + Socket.io + MongoDBAtlas

-A minimal, fully working 1‑to‑1 private chat built with **Next.js** (pages + API routes), **Socket.io** for realtime, and **MongoDB** for persistence.
+A minimal, fully working 1‑to‑1 private chat built with **Next.js** (pages + API routes), **Socket.io** for realtime, and **MongoDB Atlas** for persistence.
 Includes login by username, chat page with recipient field, realtime delivery, stored history, online/typing indicators.

 ## Objective
 Design and implement a one‑to‑one private messaging application using Next.js and Socket.io, with messages persisted in MongoDB for chat history and offline delivery.